jespertroan/Easy-tip-calculator-App/README.md

 # TrainingApp
-This is a trainingApp that can do sick things
+This is a training App that can do sick things